danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 # Business Justification

 Zeiss is 8000 practices and growing.
 The operational overhead of maintaining separate DICOM instances for each practice is too high.
 From their perspective, multi-tenancy is a single instance of DICOM service that can horizontally scale to support any number of practices.

-Their key requirement is to allow resources to be cloned to allow data sharing across practices, while maintaining existing UUIDs.
-This means that within the same DICOM service, there could be multiple DICOM instances sharing one combination of study/series/instance identifiers.
+**Their key requirement is to allow resources to be cloned to allow data sharing across practices, while maintaining existing UUIDs.** This means that within the same DICOM service, there could be multiple DICOM instances sharing one combination of study/series/instance identifiers.
 In order to achieve that we need a data partition solution.

 # Scenarios

+In all URIs below, there is an implicit base URI, then the optional version and [data partition segments](#data-partition).

 ## STOW
 Users can specify an optional data partition when storing studies, series and instances.
 If no partition is specified, the data will be stored in a default partition.